Kaioru/Trove-AppleScripts/README.md

 Perfect when your lazy ass is finding a Shadow Tower group but cant be bothered to spam the chat for it.
 You lazy pig.

+## Trovesaurus Searcher ##
+You know that feeling when you see someone selling something that is so expensive but you have no idea what it is?
+Now all you have to do is copy that term name and run this script.

+Works best with an application that can run AppleScripts via shortcut.
+Cause who the hell wants to click more when you can just open a browser and search.

 ## Usage ##
 All scripts are made in APPLEscript.
 Emphasis on APPLE.
 That means all scripts can ONLY be run in OS X. No other platforms.